Reserves of the Government of Singapore: 1993 audit dispute

+1998 Central Provident Fund budget

-In November 1996, the Central Provident Fund's (CPF) budget for the upcoming financial year of 1997 was submitted to President Ong for routine approval.
+In November 1996, the Central Provident Fund's (CPF) budget for the upcoming fiscal year 1997 was submitted to President Ong for routine approval.
 It contained a declaration by the CPF's Chairman and General Manager that this budget was not likely to draw on the Past Reserves of the CPF.
 The following month, the Council of Presidential Advisers (CPA) found that the budget showed a capital expenditure of S$27 million, which exceeded the operating surplus by S$4 million.
-This excess would require funding from the CPF's current reserves in the form of accumulated surpluses but with the impending dissolution of Parliament and the resulting end of the Government's current term of office prior to the 1997 Singaporean general election, all of the accumulated surpluses to date would become Past Reserves.
+This excess would require funding from the CPF's reserves in the form of accumulated surplus (that is, cash reserves in the general sense).
+However, after the forthcoming 1997 general election, all of the accumulated surpluses to date would become protected Past Reserves.
 Therefore, the CPA sought clarification from the Chairman and General Manager on the basis of their declaration "knowing full well that there will be a General Election soon".

 The General Manager, Lim Han Soon, explained that the CPF's accounts were drafted on an accrual basis where capital expenditure is depreciated over the useful life of the asset, rather than in one lump sum in the year of expenditure.
 The operating surplus of S$23 million had already charged an annual depreciation of S$11 million against the projected income for 1997.
-Therefore, no draw on the Past Reserves would have occurred, irrespective of a general election.
+Therefore, no charge on the Past Reserves would have actually occurred, whatever the electoral situation.

 In a letter to Prime Minister Goh Chok Tong dated 16 December, the President wrote that he would approve CPF's budget but with a gazette notification that the budget would likely draw on the Past Reserves following the "changeover of Government".
 The Prime Minister replied the next day with a repeat of the General Manager's explanation and a request that the President hold back the gazetting of his opinion.
 The Prime Minister also suggested that since there seemed to be a difference in the interpretation of the budget, "we should get the Accountant-General or the Auditor-General to state whether or not there would be a drawdown on reserves following the changeover of Government."